benjaminjack/enzyme_distance/README.md

 1. Align rates and structural metrics

+    `scripts/merge_df_by_alignment.py <pdb id> <chain> <output directory>`

     By this point in the pipeline we have a collection of different site-wise properties for each protein.
 Now we must merge all of those site-wise properties into a single per-protein data table while making sure that everything is aligned correctly.
 This script takes the set of amino acids from each site-wise property file (i.e. the files generated in the steps up until now), aligns them with MAFFT, and then merges all of the columns by this alignment.
+For example:

+    `scripts/merge_df_by_alignment.py 1A2T A mapped_test`

+    **NOTE:** You will have to modify the script if you use a naming scheme other than what I have specified in the above steps!
+Otherwise the script will not be able to find the appropriate files to merge.

 2. Generate master data table